nikolalsvk/blog/content/blog/adding-custom-html-and-css-to-github-readme/index.md

 Pretty basic, nothing too fancy.
 What's important to note here is that it's possible to add CSS and HTML inside an SVG, and it will work nicely.
 Also, notice the `style` block.
 Right now, it only sets the background color.
-But, let's push it further.
+Come on, let's push it further.

 ```svg